-The Authority has received grant from the Government to fund COVID related expenditure of £804,000 since March 2020.
-Net expenditure of £402,000 is recorded within the financial position reported in these accounts and of the £402,000 remaining, £132,000 has been earmarked for future COVID expenditure of which £55,000 is currently forecast in 2021/22.
-The remaining £270,000 has then been transferred to the New Developments reserve.
+The Authority has received grant from the Government to fund COVID related expenditure of £851,000 since March 2020.
+Net expenditure of £121,000 is recorded within the financial position reported in these accounts with total net expenditure of £523,000 since March 2020.
+Unspent grant over the 2 year period has been transferred to earmarked reserves, of which £245,000 to New developments to support projects and initiatives as part of the Risk Resource Model and Ambition 2025: